drubinstein/pokerl/content/docs/chapter-1/breakdown/field_interactions/index.md

 <div style="text-align: center;">

 {{< figure
-  src="assets/use_Pokéflute.gif"
+  src="assets/use_pokeflute.gif"
   caption="Using a Pokéflute to wake up a Snorlax." class="ma0 w-75"
 >}}

 </div>

-Along with field moves, the player will need to use the item `Pokéflute` for one field interaction.
-Pokéflute can remove two roadblocks (at least one is required) so the player can gain access to Fuchsia City.
+Along with field moves, the player will need to use the item `Pokéflute` to unlock at least one of two routes to Fuchsia City.

 However, using `Pokéflute` is very similar to using an HM.
 A level of convenience that I will use when ensuring the player can perform the action.